yenbuilds/my-operating-principles/yenbuilds-inspirational-gatekeeping-erosion.md

 5. **Model pluralism**
    Fields increasingly mix discrete, probabilistic, and simulation-based models—areas where calculus is only one tool among many.

-Calculus will remain important, but it will no longer sit alone at the gate.

 ---

 ## A More Honest Role for Calculus